legendarycode3/mastering-javaScript-course/README.md

 3.)
 Dynamic Typing Variables in JavaScript do not have a fixed data type, offering flexibility but also the potential for runtime errors in larger projects. </br>
 4.)
-Event-Driven It can respond to user actions (events) like clicks, form inputs, and
+Event-Driven It can respond to user actions (events) like clicks, form inputs, and mouse movements, which is crucial for creating rich user experiences. </br>

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>